The Guide to Boat Parts and Terminology

 Learn some basic terminology to help on your next boating excursion

 Boats offer a great escape from everyday life.
-Whether you’re sailing across an ocean or sitting back enjoying the view from a yacht, being on the water can be relaxing.
+Whether you’re sailing across an ocean or sitting back enjoying the view from a charter yacht, being on the water can be relaxing.
 In order to get the most out of the experience, it is helpful to know the different parts of a boat and have some understanding of how they work.
 Gone are words like “front,” “back,” “left,” and “right.”
 Instead, nautical terminology takes over and adds to the enjoyment of being on the water.

 Anchor: An anchor is a heavy item that is dropped down into the water, touching the bottom of the body of water and securing the vessel.
 Usually, the anchor is made up of a ring at one end for attaching the line (rope), while the other end of the anchor has two metal pieces jutting out to the sides to help grasp the floor of the body of water.

 Bow: The bow of a boat is the front portion of the hull.
 As the boat moves ahead, this is the forward portion of the boat.
 When standing facing the bow, the left side is called the port bow and the right side is called the starboard bow.

 Cabin: The cabin is the part of the boat below deck where people can sleep or spend time.
 It can refer to one single room where a person resides, or it can refer to the entire space where multiple rooms are located.